VeryGoodOpenSource/very_good_cli/site/docs/resources/syntax_changes_in_0_10_0.md

 Previously, the `very_good_cli` would receive the template type via a `-t` flag.
 Now,`very_good_cli` receives sub-commands for each template.
 This makes it easier for us to support multiple templates and streamlines the command step for users.

-Comparisons between the previous and the current syntax:
+Refer to the following examples to better understand the syntax changes:

 #### Core template